hoytech/quadrable/README.md

 * `CompactNoKeys` (0): An encoding with strands and commands that will be described in the following sections.
 It tries to make the smallest proofs possible.
 * `CompactWithKeys` (1): The same as the previous, but the keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
 They will take slightly more CPU to verify than the no keys version, but at the end you will have a partial-tree that supports enumeration by key.

 Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate what encoding type is in use, and will correspond to the numbers in parens above.
+Since the two encoding types implemented so far are similar, I will describe them concurrently and point out the minor differences as they arise.

 Although the C++ implementation has an intermediate representation of a decoded proof, other implementations may choose to directly process the encoded form.

-Since the two encoding types implemented so far are so similar, I will describe them concurrently and point out the minor differences as they arise.

 If small proof size is important, an encoding-time optimizer can do extra work to minimize the number of commands required, which reduces the proof size.